amiiralii/EZR-HW3-Experiment/README.md

  - Last column showcases a visual form of the distribution.

 ## Analyzing all results

 As mentioned before there are tens of different files looks exactly like `auto93.csv` with differents numbers.
 Thereby, there is a need for a method to summerize all these results even more.
 And `rq.sh`, which is already discussed, is the solution.
 Two outputs of  `rq.sh`, `low-dimension-res.txt` and  `high-dimension-res.txt` demonstrate how well each method perform for different grups of datasets.
 Each of these files contains three parts: Rank, EVALS, and DELTAS.

-+ RANK shows how often each method appears on each rank.
+#### RANK shows how often each method appears on each rank.
 For example, in `high-dimension-res.txt`, you can see smart methods appear on the best rank 88 percent of the time.
-+ EVALS shows the mean and standard deviation of the N in the treatments.
-For example, in `high-dimension-res.txt`, the distribution of N in the smart methods that appear on the best rank is around 31 with a standard deviation of 12.
-+ DELTAS is a metric for improvement regarding the baseline and is calculated with this function :
- $$100 * {asIS - treatment \over asIs}$$

- aa

     high-dimension-res.txt